sh3ngsh3ng/Project-03/README.md

 | Moment.js | For conversion of date and time |
 | Heroku | Deployment of Express |
 | Netflify | Deployment of React |

+# Features
+### User
+- To search for online virtual rooms
+- Filter virtual rooms by
+    - Date (yet to implement)
+    - Room Type
+    - Duration
+    - Tags
+    - Age Restriction
+    - Price
+- Search virtual rooms by keywords
+- Create Account
+- Manage orders
+- Make Payment
+- Check Order Status

+### Vendor
+- To add virtual rooms to active listing (shown to users)
+- To add sessions to virtual rooms for booking
+- To check order status
+- To change order status once orders made
+- To search for orders based on User’s name, order status

 # UI/UX